Wishing you, on behalf of the whole ménagerie ( the horses and the cats!) a very warm welcome.

 - Use one of ChatGPT’s custom GPT’s to guide you: Camino de Santiago Guide or the Camino Companion ex.
 “Describe the route between Eauze and Nogaro.”

 - You do not need a map, the path is well indicated.
 If you want a map, use the Buen Camino de Santiago App.
 Or download a couple of maps as PDFs by clicking here. – More about Eauze.
-More about Aire-sur-Adour.

-- Or – as from 2026 – you can opt to walk the first section of the Camino from Nogaro to Lourdes.
+- Your third walk (only for the Camino Appetiser and 7-day retreat) is the first section of the Camino from Nogaro to Lourdes.
 The walk is 15 km, but guests can opt for a shorter walk (12 km) if they prefer.
 The walk takes 3-4 hours to walk.
-Beginning at the historic Saint-Nicolas church square in Nogaro, this scenic hike takes out into the rolling Gascon countryside past lush vineyards, through the peaceful hamlet of Mauriet, and then to the picturesque medieval village of Termes d’Armagnac, where a stunning château and its striking medieval tower make for a truly memorable finale.
+Beginning at the historic Saint-Nicolas church square in Nogaro, this scenic hike takes you out into the rolling Gascon countryside past lush vineyards, through the peaceful hamlet of Mauriet, and then to the picturesque medieval village of Termes d’Armagnac, where a stunning château and its striking medieval tower make for a truly memorable finale.
 More information and map.

 The route is very well indicated, you’ll find the signs below every few hundred meters, so you can easily walk it without a map: